bradleyeckert/chad/README.md

 # Welcome to your new cult

 Why not get real about what it means to be a computer programmer?
 Maybe it's time for something new.
+Like programming as a way of being, a creative download from the Universe.
-If you're up for it...
+So, if you're up for it...

 - A monastic lifestyle, meaning:
 - Celibacy, but including meditative practice.